Amy McGrath: Immigration

-Coronavirus response
+COVID-19 pandemic response

-As of October 2020, McGrath supports an additional round of coronavirus stimulus funding, including another round of stimulus checks to individuals, and aid to state and local governments that are facing budget shortfalls.
+In October 2020, McGrath supported an additional round of COVID-19 pandemic stimulus funding, including another round of stimulus checks to individuals, and aid to state and local governments that are facing budget shortfalls.
 She has criticized the response of the Trump administration and Congress to the pandemic, stating they were not honest about the severity of the situation early on.

 Other domestic issues

 McGrath opposes late-term abortions.
-Generally, she favors the status quo concerning abortion restrictions, saying "there are [currently] enough restrictions on abortion and they're reasonable."
+In 2019 she favored the status quo concerning abortion restrictions, saying "there are [currently] enough restrictions on abortion and they're reasonable."

 McGrath opposes free college tuition paid for by the government.
 She does not support defunding the police.

 McGrath supports term limits.
 Specifically, a representative of her 2020 campaign said McGrath "strongly" supports a limit of two terms in the Senate.
 In the primary, many of the Senators who backed McGrath have spent more than two terms in the Senate.
-Some of Senators who backed Charles Booker have not.
+Some of the Senators who backed Charles Booker have not.